-Buying in Spain
+Buying a house in Spain

 When purchasing property in Spain as a holiday home or to emigrate is not an easy task.